 One quick word of advice: before you sign the dotted line on a MA policy, look carefully into the HMO or PPO network your plan relies on.
 Sometimes, the reason MA is the cheaper option is because they restrict their network of providers to a limited number of physicians.
 If keeping your current doctor is important to you, then make sure that doctor is a member of your MA plan’s network before switching.

 FYI: HMO stands for “Health Maintenance Organization” and PPO is short for “Preferred Provider Organization”.
-Below are some of the HMOs and PPOs available near you:

 There are some pretty important differences between Medigap and Medicare Advantage that every consumer should be aware of before they buy.
 Consult the following table for examples: